-We LOVE this new scrumptious pink lotus!
+We LOVE this scrumptious pink lotus!
 The color highlights and delicious undertones of Chinese Lark will take your breath away.
 The name is perfectly suited because the center group of petals look like a bird's nest resting on the larger outer circle of petals.
 Even when the rich pink begins to give way to gold this flower never loses its captivating appeal.
-One of our favorite new lotus!
+One of our favorite new lotus varieties!

 Flower Color: Dark Pink